This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What can businesses do if they need further financial support?

-Businesses might consider applying for a loan under the Coronavirus Business Interruption Loans Scheme (CBILS), which offers more money but a more complex application process.
+Businesses that have reached the limit might consider applying for a loan under the Coronavirus Business Interruption Loans Scheme (CBILS), which offers more money but a more complex application process.
 They may do this even if they’ve had a Bounce Back Loan.
 Please note:

 - Any existing Bounce Back loan will be refinanced and incorporated into the new loan.